1992 Davao City local elections

 Local elections were held in Davao City on May 11, 1992, as part of the 1992 Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, three congressional representatives and 24 city councilors, eight in each of the city's three legislative districts.

 Results

+Mayor

 Incumbent mayor Rodrigo Duterte won a landslide victory to a second term, defeating Representative Prospero Nograles.
 Councilor Alexis Almendras, son of former senator Alejandro Almendras, placed a distant third.